-Green Card Attorney in Los Angeles
+Green Card Services in Los Angeles

 Obtaining a green card is an important part of the immigration process for becoming a lawful permanent resident ("LPR") of the U.S. The Green Card serves as a license that proves you have gone through the immigration process and are on track to receive full citizenship.
 It also provides you with the right to stay in the U.S. indefinitely and seek gainful employment.